michaelnordmeyer/michaelnordmeyer.github.io/_posts/2013-09-25-of-mice-and-men-my-first-barcamp.md

 ---
-title: 'Of Mice and Men: My first BarCamp'
+title: 'Of Mice and Men: My First BarCamp'
 date: 2013-09-25T20:35:34+00:00
 excerpt: "BarCamps are awesome and here's why."
 layout: post